 I did alter these recipes to meet the need of my family.
 Let’s be honest, it was mostly for me.
-I am an extremely picky eater.
+Did I mention that I am an extremely picky eater?

 - Some of these recipes were not crock pot recipes.
 Do it anyway!
 8-10 hours on low (usually 8) has always worked for me.
 If you’re unsure, use a meat thermometer to verify it’s done.

 - If it called for oregano, sage, rosemary or thyme it didn’t make it in the pot.
 YUCK!